nimbix/jardoc/docs/apps_tutorial.md

 Using this entry point starts an interactive shell, and allows to debug inside the image.

-Once issues are solved, AppDef will be restaured when pulling fixed image into Jarvice.
+Once issues are solved, AppDef will be restored when pulling fixed image into Jarvice.

 # 5. Review application parameters

-Lets review now available parameters in AppDef for commands entry.
+Let’s review now available parameters in AppDef for commands entry.
 We will not cover all of them in this guide, only the most used ones.
 Please refer to https://jarvice.readthedocs.io/en/latest/appdef/#commands-object-reference and https://jarvice.readthedocs.io/en/latest/appdef/#parameters-object-reference for more details.

 ## 5.1.
 Commands